 IN TEST READ

 Thank you for giving our book teaser a read!
+Our story is complete with 13 chapters, and now, we are in early-stage discussions with television agents, producers, and publishers as is the author's business.
 Find industry credentials HERE.